Bringing awareness, one 'Walk to End Alzheimer's' at a time

 About the Event

-Come down to Bunning Park in Rock Springs to show awareness for those fighting Alzheimer’s or for the caregivers helping those with the disease.
+Come down to Bunning Park in Rock Springs to show awareness and support for those fighting Alzheimer’s and the caregivers providing much-needed support to those affected by the disease.
 The community can join as a team or individual for a casual walk.
 Those wishing to pre-register can do so at www.alz.org/walk.
-There is no required donation to register, but those who donate $100 or more can get a t-shirt.
+There is no required donation to register, but those who donate $100 or more will get a t-shirt.

 There will be a kids’ carnival, raffle items, and food trucks.
 Money raised for this fundraiser will go back into Wyoming and Sweetwater County to help with care, support services, outreach services, and research that is needed to care for your loved ones battling with Alzheimer’s, Dementia, or other similar diseases.